mpanaryin/job_scope/README.md

-# 💼 Job Scope – Clean Architecture FastAPI Template
+# 💼 Job Scope – Clean Architecture FastAPI Example

 ## Introduction

 The main goal of this project is to provide a high-quality template demonstrating best practices in software development, including **SOLID principles**, **Clean Architecture**, **modularity**, **clearly defined boundaries**, and **explicit naming conventions**.

-Unlike typical Clean Architecture examples found online, which often only illustrate basic CRUD operations within a single module, this project aims to showcase **realistic interactions** and **production-grade complexity**.

 This project serves as a reference and educational example rather than a plug-and-play template.